 Graduate Division must be notified of any changes in the Dissertation Committee membership no later than two weeks before the dissertation defense.
 As with the Qualifying Examination Committee, the student should work with the Major Professor to develop a committee appropriate for the student's needs and in accordance with University regulations.
 It is in the best interests of both the student and the faculty for the Ph.D Dissertation Committee to be formed early in the student's research.
-Often members of the student's Qualifying Examination Committees will form the Dissertation Committee, but this is not necessary.
+Often members of the student's Qualifying Examination Committee, but this is not necessary.